🤖 AI Tools

 Practical advice for UK developers

-2. Check your sector — FCA, Ofcom, and other regulators may have AI-specific guidance
+2. Check your sector — FCA, Ofcom, MHRA, and other regulators may have AI-specific guidance that applies to your domain

-3. Use EU or UK providers for data residency — adequacy decision makes this easy
+3. Use EU or UK providers for data residency — the adequacy decision makes this easy

 4. Watch for changes — the UK may introduce AI-specific legislation in 2026-2027